DayuanTan/SUMO_Guide_with_Examples/dayuan/TL_reschedule/TL_reschedule.md

 Which functions to use?
 https://sumo.dlr.de/docs/TraCI/Change_Traffic_Lights_State.html

 See [reschedule.runMe.py](reschedule.runMe.py) showing multiple ways to change different values of next cycle or phase.
+Corresponding log is "log.2021.02.23.1800_trynewlogic_correct_time_success.txt".

 About define and use a new traffic logic please see ***line 114 to 137***. **The key question is to determine when to set the new TL**.
 The answer should be the last simulation step of current cycle, before the first simulation step of next cycle.
 That why I used "lastPhaseStepCounter".

 (Line 81 to 98 tried how to use *setPhaseDuration*.
 Line 100 to 112 tried how to use a new logic but have an issue.)

+---

+See [reschedule.GreenLightExtender.runMe.py](reschedule.GreenLightExtender.runMe.py) and [log.2021.06.04.16.45.GLE.md](log.2021.06.04.16.45.GLE.md) and [tripinfo.2021.06.04.16.45.GLE.xml](output/tripinfo.2021.06.04.16.45.GLE.xml) shows only to extend green lights duration at end of each green light.